 This practice requires a very high effort from the whole body, even more so the lower body.
 The best part is that it is an incredible source of benefits, which allows you to obtain results in a short time.
 This is a great option for high intensity training.

-This exercise has been identified as one of the best exercises for eliminating fat.
+The Battle Rope has been identified as one of the best exercises to eliminate fat.
 It is perfect for doing cardio especially with thicker ropes.
 Its main impact on our body lies in the metabolic demand, which forces the body to burn fat in a global way and in a faster way.